8 Reasons Why a Cyber Security Degree is Worth It

 7. Financial Incentives are Abundant for Cyber Students

 With cyber crime professionals in such high demand, both in the private and public sector, there are a number of financial incentives that are now being offered to those who wish to pursue a degree in cyber security.
-The ICS Foundation and the SWISS program grant a number of scholarships to those entering the field with a focus on women in cyber security.
+The Center for Cyber Security Safety and Education grants a number of scholarships to those entering the field.
+For females, various scholarships are available for women in cyber security.
 Two major scholarship programs are funded by the U.S. government: the Information Assurance Scholarship Program (IASP) and the National Science Foundation Scholarship for Service (SFS).
 And yellow ribbon schools, such as the University of San Diego, offer support to Veterans through yearly scholarship money that is then matched dollar for dollar by the VA.
-At USD that equals $14,896 per year.
+At USD that equals roughly $17,000 per year.

 8. Gain Leadership and Managerial Skills

-At the University of San Diego (USD) we offer a 100% online Master of Science in Cyber Security Operations and Leadership degree that was designed to be completed in as little as 20 months.
-To learn more about our nationally ranked program visit our program page.
+If you are considering a degree in cyber security, it is critical to find a program that prioritizes lifelong learning skills.
+With the right degree under your belt and the propensity for continuous learning, you’ll be able to transform your professional trajectory, increase your earning potential and make a significant impact on society.
+At the University of San Diego (USD) we offer a 100% online Master of Science in Cyber Security Operations and Leadership degree and a fully on-campus Master of Science in Cyber Security Engineering degree that were designed to be completed in as little as 20 months.
+To learn more about our nationally-ranked programs visit our program page.